Zander-zyw/Option-Trading-Framework/README.md

 ## Disclaimer

 This framework is for educational purposes only.
 Use at your own risk.
 Past performance is not indicative of future results.
+Options trading involves substantial risk and is not suitable for all investors.